edma2/clojure-msgpack/README.md

 msgpack.core.Ext	    | Extended

 ### Clojure Extended types:
-Native Clojure types that don't have an obvious MessagePack counterpart are given Extended types.
+Some native Clojure types don't have an obvious MessagePack counterpart.
+We can serialize them as Extended types.
+To enable automatic conversion of these types, load the `clojure-extensions` library.

 Clojure			    | MessagePack
 ----------------------------|------------